steven2358/reveye/README.md

 - v1.0 (20100302): Added context menu.
 - v0.2 (20091214): Included new logo.
 - v0.1 (20091213): Initial version.
 Performs reverse image search of all images on a page using TinEye.

+## Philosophy

+RevEye is free and open source software.
+To minimize its memory footprint in your browser, it is written in pure vanilla JavaScript and it does not use any of the fancy JavaScript frameworks.

+RevEye does not track any of your data, and it does not include ads.
+If you want to support RevEye development you can make a donation through [PayPal](https://www.paypal.com/donate/?business=ZUV4WDZHM6N6S&no_recurring=0&currency_code=EUR), Bitcoin (12358FQL4NuQGrU3vFcUBDBk988iQEUBd3) or [Brave tips](https://brave.com/tips/).

 ## Author